-How To Get Rid Of Baby Thrush
+Symptoms, Causes & How to Get Rid of Baby Thrush

 Oral thrush in babies is not something most people have heard of before having their first child.
 But then…

 Many babies develop a mild form of this yeast infection during their first months of living.
 Thrush is caused by the fungus Candida albicans, which we all have in our bodies.

 The thrush can come if a breastfeeding mother or the baby has recently been given antibiotics.
-Other possible reasons are constant suckling on a pacifier, especially if it is not cleaned regularly.
+Another possible reason is a baby’s constant sucking on a pacifier, especially if it is not cleaned regularly.
 (For tips on how to take care of your baby’s pacifiers, click here.)

 Diagnosing Candida or thrush in babies can sometimes be tricky.
 In babies, oral thrush can be quite similar to a baby simply still having a milk coating on his or her tongue after drinking breast milk or formula.

 If it looks as if your baby still has a coating of milk in several places in his/her mouth (not only on the tongue), and the coating does not disappear after a few hours, it can be baby thrush.

+If the coating is thin, easily wiped off or is only visible on the tongue, it is likely to simply be the milk.
 The picture to the left shows a borderline case.
-The baby has a thin coating, and it could very well be just milk.
-However, if the coating doesn’t go way, spreads or become thicker, one would suspect oral thrush.
+The baby has a thin coating; it could very well be just milk.
+However, if the coating doesn’t go away, spreads, or becomes thicker, one would suspect oral thrush.

-Severe thrush in babies is easier to diagnose; if it looks like your baby has patches of cottage cheese in his/her’s mouth that doesn’t wear off easily, it is highly likely your baby may have thrush.
-If the thrush is wiped or worn off, the area beneath can become raw, red and maybe even bleed.
+Severe thrush in babies is easier to diagnose.
+If it looks like your baby has patches of cottage cheese in his/her mouth that doesn’t wear off easily, it is highly likely your baby may have thrush.
+If the thrush is wiped or worn off, the area beneath can become raw, red, and maybe even bleed.

 In the image to the left, you can see an example of severe infant thrush – you can see the cottage cheese looking fungus on the tongue.